vasouv/hardcoredistro/README.md

 ## H2 database
 Currently the project runs on the Payara H2 embedded database.
 Nothing needs to be configured, simply deploy the project on Payara 5.
 Everything is set up by a @Startup bean.
 PostgreSQL connectivity will be re-added once the project is ready to go live.

+## Authentication
+For now, I'm using File Realm authentication.
+Minimal configuration and is pretty portable.
+To use, create users in the Payara Admin Console in the groups **admin** and **user**.
+Will switch to JDBC Realm when the project is out of testing.

 ## PostgreSQL
 The database must be running on port 5432.
 A database with name "postgres" must be present and a schema named "potori".
 Then add the SQL data in the "sql-test-data" folder.